 Brokerages jump on report SEC stops short of banning PFOF deals

-Sept 22 (Reuters) - Shares of retail brokerage Robinhood Markets Inc HOOD.O and market maker Virtu Financial VIRT.O jumped in early trading following a media report that the U.S. Securities and Exchange Commission (SEC) will stop short of banning payment-for-order-flow (PFOF).
+Sept 22 (Reuters) - Shares of retail brokerage Robinhood Markets Inc HOOD.O and market maker Virtu Financial VIRT.O jumped following a media report that the U.S. Securities and Exchange Commission (SEC) will stop short of banning payment-for-order-flow (PFOF).

 The SEC may still enact other changes that make the practice less profitable, Bloomberg News reported on Thursday, citing people familiar with the matter.
 The regulator had mulled over the controversial practice for months that critics believe creates conflicts of interest. (https://bit.ly/3LwinJn)